MartinJM/eww/docs/src/expression_language.md

 	- `hex_decode(string)`: Hex decodes the string
 	- `length(value)`: Gets the length of the value, as string length, json array length, or json object length
 	- `with(name, value, expression)`: Evaluate the simple expression (which must be a string), where the variable `name` has value `value`
+	- `map(json_object, expression)`: Evaluate the simple expression (which must be a string), on each element in the json object, where the element can be accessed using the vairable `element` (returns array)